 And yes, the food is pretty amazing too!
 Mammoth feasts of mouth-watering sugary and fried snacks and dishes are guaranteed to make the top button of your jeans pop once the night is over (but it’s always more than worth it!).

 The hustle and bustle remains in the streets almost all night long and when I eventually get into bed, without even realising it, I’m usually still smiling.
 Well until of course I close my eyes and still hear fireworks banging outside my window and my dad grunting in annoyance that he has to be up in four hours for work :/.
-Ah well, Diwali only comes around once a year!
+Ah well, Diwali and Bandi Chhor Divas only come around once a year!

 So whether you’re celebrating this weekend or not: Happy Diwali and best wishes from this small town girl :D.